top of page

 Appeals

-There are set time limits to lodging appeals (detailed below) and we are in a position to provide robust and realistic advice imminently.
+There are set time limits to lodging appeals (detailed below), and we are in a position to provide robust and realistic advice imminently.

-Should you require assistance with an appeal contact us.
+Should you require assistance with an appeal, contact us.

 Appeal Against Crown Court Conviction Or Sentence

-We have experience of representing clients who have appealed both convictions and sentences imposed by the Crown Court.
+We have experience representing clients who have appealed both convictions and sentences imposed by the Crown Court.

-There are situations where a permission to appeal out of time may be sought.
-Should you wish to pursue an appeal out of time we are in a position to provide advice to defendants who wish to consider appealing outside of the specified time limits.
+There are situations where a defendant may seek permission to appeal out of time may be sought.
+Should you wish to pursue an appeal outside of time, we can advise defendants who want to consider appealing outside of the specified time limits.

 Magistrates Appeals